Vxrpenter/SCPToolsBot/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  That you for creating a PR.
+  Thank you for creating a PR.
 Please mark all required information with an 'x' e.g. '- [x]' If you have any questions, join the dc.

   NOTICE: If you are creating a PR for fixing an issue, please reference it.
 If it does not